 3. Vava’u is the Main Island Group for Fishing Charters, but You’ll Find Options Everywhere

 The northern island group of Tonga, Vava’u, is a fishing mecca where you’ll find the most options for fishing charters.
 It’s definitely the place to go if you’re a serious angler.
 However, there are still charters to be found in other island groups, such as Tongatapu, ‘Eua and Ha’apai.
 Check out our quick rundown of each island group and their relationship with fishing in The Complete Guide to Fishing in Tonga.

-4. Speciality Fishing in Tonga includes GT Fishing & Spearfishing
+4. Speciality Fishing in Tonga includes GT Fishing and Spearfishing

-GT or spearfishing entheusiasts will find some awesome options in Tonga.
-There are charters dedicated to Giant Trevally fishing in Vava’u, while there are also dedicated fishing trips for spearfishing in Vava’u and ‘Eua.
+GT or spearfishing enthusiasts will find some awesome options in Tonga.
+There are charters dedicated to giant trevally fishing in Vava’u, while there are also dedicated fishing trips for spearfishing in Vava’u and ‘Eua.
 In fact, there are full seven to 10-day holiday packages for spearfishing in ‘Eua, which you can read up about in The Complete Guide to Spearfishing in Tonga.

 5. Want to Keep the Catch?
 Ask First

 Different charters have different policies when it comes to keeping the catch.
 While some are happy to let you take the catch to cook back at your accommodation, others may have a “catch stays with the boat” policy, some of the catch might be donated to a local village, while species like billfish are often “catch and release”.
 If you want to keep the catch, ask your chosen charter provider before heading out to avoid disappointment.

 6. If You Have Your Own Gear, Look Out for Bareboat Charters